-Papers written by several authors should be presented by one of the authors (hereinafter, Author), who corresponds with the Editorial Office and the Publishing House.
+Papers written by several authors should be presented by one of the authors (hereinafter, Author), who has an ORCID identifier and corresponds with the Editorial Office and the Publishing House.

 Manuscripts must be submitted via the journal's Web site http://polymsci.ru.
 Our journal does not accept manuscripts sent by surface or electronic mail.